mofanv/PPFL/README.md

 ![PPFL](ppfl_logo.png)

 This is an application that runs privacy-preserving federated learning with Trusted Execution Environments.
 A layer-wise training technique is used for keeping the training layers always inside trusted areas.
-The application has two parts: 1) the server side with SGX using [OpenEnclave SDK](https://github.com/openenclave/openenclave) for secure aggregation; 2) the client side with TrustZone using [OP-TEE](https://www.op-tee.org/).
+The application has two parts: 1) the server side with SGX using [OpenEnclave SDK](https://github.com/openenclave/openenclave) for secure aggregation; 2) the client-side with TrustZone using [OP-TEE](https://www.op-tee.org/).

 ---------------------------
 Please consider citing the corresponding paper at [MobiSys 2021](https://www.sigmobile.org/mobisys/2021/) if this project is helpful to you: